robcarver17/skipperman/docs/WA_field_mapping_help.md

 Read [mapping guide for experts](List_and_explanation_of_skipperman_fields.md) to see if you need to take action, and add them as new fields in the [mapping table](#the-mapping-table).

+Some fields are **key** - Skipperman simply won't work without them.
+You will see a list of those highlighted at the top of the screen.

 ## Fields that are in the Wild Apricot export file, but not in the mapping file

 Headed with "Following fields are in WA file but will not be imported, probably OK"